 and the Scarpa Vapor V

-failed to match the out-the-box sensitivity levels of the top performers, but after a longer break-in and adjustment period, they'll soften up, and their techy climbing game will improve.
+failed to match the out-the-box sensitivity levels of the top performers, but after a more extended break-in and adjustment period, they'll soften up, and their techy climbing game will improve.

 The comfort of your climbing shoe typically depends on a few things: how you size the shoe, the shape of your foot, and the shoe's upper material.
 Generally speaking, the tighter your shoe, the better it will perform.
 The contrary is also true: the looser the shoe, the worse it performs.
 Typically, tight equals painful and loose equals comfortable.
 Fortunately, modern designers are shifting the paradigm and creating shoes that perform well with minimal pain.

 Reverse bi-tension rands, "love bumps", P3 Platforms, and S-heels all sound like a list of buzzwords designed to sell shoes, but they represent a significant leap forward in climbing shoe designs.
 In the past, the shoes that performed the best were often the ones you could wear the tightest, compromising comfort (and foot health) for edging power.
 Now, innovative designs incorporated into shoes across all the major brands can give us performance without pain.

 We could comfortably wear the La Sportiva Genius

 for a long pitch, and we wouldn't go any smaller since pain is detrimental to performance.
 The most comfortable shoe in this year's line-up is the is the Five Ten Quantum